Paolo Pulici: International career

 Pulici made his full international debut on 30 March 1973, in a 5–0 win over Luxembourg in a World Cup qualifier in Genoa.
 His first goals were a brace on 30 December 1975 in a 3–2 friendly win over Greece in Florence, his seventh cap.
 He then scored in his subsequent two matches, against Portugal and the United States.

-In total, he played 19 matches and scored 5 goals for the Italy national football team.
+In total, he played 19 matches and scored 5 goals for the Italy national team.
 He made the squad for two World Cups (1974 and 1978), but did not enter the field of play in either tournament.
 Internationally, Pulici played in 19 games and scored 5 goals; often deployed in tandem with Graziani.
 Failing to repeat the performance offered at Torino, he was often replaced by Roberto Bettega.

 Managerial career

 After retiring, he joined the technical staff of Piacenza as assistant coach, after the Emilian club contacted him to resume athletic activities.
 From 1986 to 1988 he was at the side of coach Battista Rota, while in the season 1988–89 he reclaimed the role of assistant coach from Enrico Catuzzi and later Attilio Perotti.